hablapps/pairstrading/PostPairsTrading.md

 For instance, it's logical to expect that if the prices of petrol rise, the prices of cars should also rise.
 This is because auto companies rely on petrol for their operations, indicating an interconnectedness between the two.
 Over the long run, they tend to follow similar trends, **reflecting their underlying relationship**.

-The pair trading technique leverages this phenomenon by identifying two assets whose prices exhibit a stable relationship over time.
+The pairs trading technique leverages this phenomenon by identifying two assets whose prices exhibit a stable relationship over time.
 When these prices deviate from their historical relationship, a trading opportunity arises.
 This strategy involves buying the undervalued asset (the one that has fallen more than expected) and selling the overvalued asset (the one that has risen more than expected).
 The expectation is that the prices will eventually revert to their mean, allowing the trader to profit from this convergence.

 This market-neutral approach is particularly attractive because it doesn't rely on the overall market direction.
 Instead, it focuses on the relative performance of the paired assets, which can provide consistent returns even in volatile market conditions.
-By maintaining both long and short positions, pair trading inherently hedges market risk, which can enhance portfolio stability and reduce exposure to broad market movements.
+By maintaining both long and short positions, pairs trading inherently hedges market risk, which can enhance portfolio stability and reduce exposure to broad market movements.

 Before diving into this search for related pairs, let me introduce you the tick architecture.